JeffreyLeonen/Campus-hardware-inventory/README.md

-# Laboratory System — Web Lab 1 (NICE UI + Borrow Approval)
+# Laboratory System — Web Lab 1 (UI + Borrow Approval)

-This version keeps the polished NICE UI and reuses the original Python database/controller logic.
+This version keeps the polished UI and reuses the original Python database/controller logic.
 Flask is the web bridge between the browser and the existing Python system.

 ## Run locally